boggydigital/mac-gaming-guides/common/unity-32-to-64.md

 It's also likely those older games use GOG.com older packaging format (installer comes as a `.dmg` file), and you will need to perform additional steps to get ready for the update:

+NOTE: if a game is a `.pkg` installer, most likely, you don't need to do any of that and you'll get a game package without GOG.com wrapper.

 - Mount `.dmg` file in Finder
 - Drag the game icon to the Application folder (or anywhere else)
-- Locate the game icon at this new location and Right-click / Ctrl+click, them select `Show Package Contents`
+- Locate the game icon at this new location and Right-click / Ctrl+click, then select `Show Package Contents`
 - Navigate to `Contents`/`Resources`/`game` and you'll see the actual game package there (it seems like the rest of original package is GOG.com specific wrapper)
 - Drag that game package out (NOTE: often this package will have the same name as the GOG.com package, so you might need to drag somewhere else, like `~/Downloads`)
 - Congratulations! - now you have the game package ready to be updated!
 Feel free to discard that GOG.com package wrapper if you don't need it anymore.